Pindam

-Pindam is a 2023 Indian Telugu-language horror thriller film directed by Sai Kiran Daida.
+Pindam is a 2023 Indian Telugu horror thriller film directed by Saikiran Reddy Daida.
 The film stars Sriram and Kushee Ravi in her Telugu debut with Easwari Rao and Srinivas Avasarala in supporting roles.

 The film is based on a true incident that happened in a house in Nalgonda in the 1930s.
 The film was released on 15 December 2023 to mixed reviews.

-The film premiered on Aha and Amazon Prime Video starting 2 February 2024.
+The film premiered on Aha and Amazon Prime Video on 2 February 2024.